Statement of Purpose

-The College of Arts and Sciences provides learning opportunities in the academic disciplines relating to mankind’s cultural, social and scientific achievements.
-Through general education courses in the College of Arts and Sciences, all Liberty University students receive instruction in the humanities, social sciences, natural sciences and mathematics and thereby are better prepared to respond effectively to the issues of contemporary life.
+The College of Arts & Sciences provides learning opportunities in the academic disciplines relating to mankind’s cultural, social, and scientific achievements.
+Through general education courses in the College of Arts & Sciences, all Liberty University students receive instruction in the humanities, social sciences, natural sciences, and mathematics and thereby are better prepared to respond effectively to the issues of contemporary life.

-The College offers instruction in counseling, English, family and consumer sciences, French, geography, history, linguistics, mathematics, military science, music, philosophy, physical science, physics, psychology, sociology, Spanish, Teaching English as a Second Language/Foreign Language and theatre arts.
+The College offers instruction in counseling, English, family and consumer sciences, French, geography, history, linguistics, mathematics, military science, music, philosophy, physical science, physics, psychology, sociology, Spanish, and Teaching English as a Second Language/Foreign Language.

-The College of Arts and Sciences, through its various departments, aims to provide:
+The College of Arts & Sciences, through its various departments, aims to provide:

-3. An assessment of students’ academic growth through standardized tests, academic portfolios or other appropriate means together with one or more of the following: a senior exit interview, senior seminar or capstone course, senior thesis/project or senior exit examination.
+- An assessment of students’ academic growth through standardized tests, academic portfolios, or other appropriate means together with one or more of the following: a senior exit interview, senior seminar or capstone course, senior thesis/project, or senior exit examination.

 - A faculty advisor who can assist students in making wise academic decisions and offer accurate advice on career opportunities in the major disciplines.

 - A number of opportunities to refine students’ communication skills.